Shouting match: In commerce

 Shouting matches should be avoided in commercial interactions between customers and suppliers because they tend to poison relations between the parties and so reduce the possibility of a productive deal.
 Training and role-playing may be used to develop the emotional intelligence required to handle such situations effectively.

 In public situations such as a nightclub or bar, staff that get into shouting matches with patrons look badly unprofessional.
 If they instead ignore the insults, the intoxicated customers will get frustrated and leave.

 Online

 Online communication in internet forums commonly takes the form of a shouting match, sometimes using all caps to denote shouting.
 This is due to the anonymity which reduces the possibility of sanction for intemperate speech.
 So, rather than a listening and rational exchange, the format fosters rage and aggression which results in extreme opinions and insults.

 As social ritual

 The Yanomamo people of the Orinoco are known as The Fierce People.
 When two tribes meet for a feast, their chiefs start by engaging in a ritualised shouting match in which they ostensibly engage in fierce conflict but, by their rhythmic interaction, establish a satisfying bond.

+2025 Trump–Zelenskyy Oval Office meeting

+A meeting between U.S. President Donald Trump and Ukrainian President Volodymyr Zelenskyy at the White House Oval Office on February 28, 2025, dramatically escalated into a public shouting match in front of the press.
+The confrontation, described as "unlike any other in the Oval Office in modern times," centered on U.S. policy toward the ongoing Russo-Ukrainian War and resulted in the cancellation of a planned agreement and joint press conference.